mackonsti/nuc10i7fnh/CFG Lock/README.md

 ## Converting the extracted structure

-Open a **Terminal.app** session and go to the directory where you saved `Setup.bin` for example, and convert this structure file to plain text:
+Open a **Terminal.app** session and go to the directory where you saved `Setup.bin` for example, and convert this structure file to human-readable plain text:

 ```
 % /usr/local/bin/ifrextract Setup.bin Setup.txt